 Transit

-Transit systems provide vehicular service to passengers so that they do not have to travel in their own vehicles.
+Transit systems provides service so that passengers may access a variety of different destinations, including essential trips such as those for healthcare or jobs.
 Existing transit facilities and issues in the City of Sisters are described in this section.